yasanthaniroshan/Medibox/README.md

 6. Servo Motor: The servo motor controls the movement of the shaded sliding window based on the input from the LDRs and user-defined parameters.

+> [!NOTE]
-For detailed specifications and pin mappings of these hardware components, please refer to the [Hardware Component Specification document](Docs/Hardware/Hardware_Component_Specification.md).
+> For detailed specifications and pin mappings of these hardware components, please refer to the [Hardware Component Specification document](Docs/Hardware/Hardware_Component_Specification.md).

 > [!WARNING]
 > Hardware component change will be affect for the change in configuations